astroML/text_errata/README.md

 ## Chapter 10

 p.
+427, in the first paragraph of section 10.3.1, it should be
+         omega = 2 pi f = 2 pi / P, and not 2 pi P for the last part.

+p.
 437, figure 10.15: in the creation of this figure, the noise was not applied to the data before computing the periodogram.
 See a fuller discussion along with an updated figure on the